Princeton University, Ph.D.

 University of Canterbury (New Zealand), B.A.

 My teaching interests lie mainly in the realm of Latin language and literature, but I am interested in classical antiquity as a broad phenomenon that spans well over a millennium - from the early poetry of Homer through to the Confessions of Augustine (and beyond).
-In the twenty-first century, we can learn much about ourselves from the continuities and breaks that we find in the ancient texts.
+We can learn much about ourselves from the continuities and breaks that we find in the ancient texts.
 A foreign culture, with at times radically different values from our own, can also alert us to our own assumptions and prejudices, and it is no surprise that thinkers throughout western history have found some of their most powerful source material among the remnants of Greek and Roman antiquity.
-Besides this, ancient Greek and Latin themselves give us an enriched appreciation of the languages in which we live; in addition to the practical benefits of learning these languages (especially when it comes to English grammar and vocabulary), there is the joy of finding out where the roots of words such as "muscle", "syntax", "front", and "sophomore" lie.
-This year I'll be teaching courses on Seneca's tragedies, Intermediate Latin, Augustan Literature, as well as Roman Civilization.
+Besides this, ancient Greek and Latin themselves give us an enriched appreciation of the languages in which we live; in addition to the practical benefits of learning these languages (especially when it comes to English grammar and vocabulary), there is the joy of finding out where the roots of words such as "muscle", "syntax", and "sophomore" lie.
+This year I'll be teaching Introductory Latin and Roman Civilization in the fall semester, Augustan literature and Roman comedy in the spring.

 Academic and Research Interests

-I have two main fields of research: Latin literature of the first centuries BC and AD, and particularly how Roman authors of the period described the decline of Rome, and certain strands of contemporary linguistics and the philosophy of language and their application to ancient texts, especially to the earliest ones.
-Besides this, I enjoy thinking about the textual points of contact between different authors; together with two German colleagues, Kathrin Winter and Martin Stöckinger, I organized a conference on the relationship between Horace and Seneca at Heidelberg in July 2015, the papers of which will be printed with De Gruyter.
+I have two main fields of research: (1) Latin literature of the first centuries BC and AD, and particularly how Roman authors of the period described the decline of Rome; (2) certain strands of contemporary linguistics and the philosophy of language and their application to ancient texts, especially to the earliest ones.
+Besides this, I enjoy thinking about the textual points of contact between different authors; together with two German colleagues, Kathrin Winter and Martin Stöckinger, I organized a conference on the relationship between Horace and Seneca at Heidelberg in July 2015, the papers of which will be printed by De Gruyter.